jschrbr/food-hound/README.md

 const selectSel = currencySelect.formSelect()[0];
 ```

-Then we define the function
+Then we define the function then call it immediately.

 ```js
 function getExchRate() {